Ricardo Tan: 2022 election bid

 He would re-run for Bacolod city councilor in the 2022 election under Aksyon Demokratiko of presidential candidate Isko Moreno.
 However he disaffliated himself from Aksyon in April 2022.
 He lost the bid.

 Business career

-Tan's family owns the Campuestohan Highland Resort in Talisay, Cebu.
+Tan's family owns the Campuestohan Highland Resort in Talisay, Negros Occidental.

 Personal life

 Ricardo Tan is married to Anita Tan.

+In June 2024, Tan filed with the Ombudsman a graft case under R.A.
+No 3019, against Bacolod City government officers.
+The criminal lawsuit is anchored on alleged unlawful issuance of vendors' business license in a road right of way which obstructs his lot near the Burgos-Circumferential Road in Barangay Villamonte.

+He conceptualized the Manok ni Cano Gwapois a Guinness World Records verified largest chicken building.
+Unveiled on October 19,the giant rooster hotel in Campuestohan Highland Resort is a monument and memorial to Negros' cockfighting industry.